danielabar/es6-pluralsight/README.md

 ```

 `for of` is compatible with iterators.
 Behind the scenes it can call the `next` method and check
 the done flag to determine if iteration is complete.
+It uses `Symbol.iterator` property of object to do so.

 ## Asynchronous Development